haraldh/VerityBook/README.md

    * UUID for unencrypted xfs
 - ensure /data to be on same disk as root
 - add "load=<efipath>" to kernel command line via efi stub
-- update mechanism
-- add proper EFI boot manager entries for A and B
-- extend efi stub for recovery boot in the old image
-- signing tools
 - add admin LUKS key via [public key](https://blog.g3rt.nl/luks-smartcard-or-token.html)
 - sssd
 - support more clevis pins and mixed pins